sam-cogan/arm-ttk-extension-xplatform/README.md

 4. A boolean to indicate whether to treat all templates as the "main template" for the purpose of tests that require this, such as the "Location must not be hardcoded" test - defaults to false
 5. A boolean to output additional test result summary to the Azure DevOps CLI - defaults to false
 6. A boolean to indicate whether we should recurse through subfolders to find files to test - defaults to true
+7. A boolean to indicate whether we should ignore the exit code of the tests, and so not fail the build on a failed test (advanced section)
+8. A boolean to indicate whether we should use PowerShell Core on Windows machines.
+On Linux, PowerShell core will always be used (advanced section)

 ```yaml
 - task: RunARMTTKTestsXPlat@1